Entertainment News Roundup: Joyful 'In the Heights' is love letter to Latinos in U.S.; Warner Bros. plans anime movie in 'Lord of the Rings' series and more | Entertainment

 Entertainment News Roundup: Joyful 'In the Heights' is love letter to Latinos in U.S.; Warner Bros. plans anime movie in 'Lord of the Rings' series and more

 Opening in movie theaters on Thursday and streaming on HBO Max, Hollywood's biggest Latino film in decades tells the stories of the dreams and challenges of the largely immigrant community in Manhattan's Washington Heights neighborhood.
-A Minute With The 'Queen Bees' cast on age and role of older women Oscar winner Ellen Burstyn plays a reluctant new arrival at a retirement home in the comedy "Queen Bees", where she comes face to face with a gang of "mean girls".
+Warner Bros. plans anime movie in 'Lord of the Rings' series The Warner Bros.

 Following is a summary of current entertainment news briefs.